 The Company determined that it is primarily responsible for fulfilling the promise to provide the specified good as the Company directly purchases and pays for in full the applicable E-voucher and computer products from the vendors prior to posting of such products for sale on its online marketplace platform and prior to taking any orders for sales of such products.
 Meanwhile, the Company maintained an average daily inventory of approximately \$0.4 million to support an average 34.7 days of sales during the year ending June 30, 2021, which demonstrate the Company had control over the products prior to selling it to the customers as the ownership of the products did not transferred momentarily to the customer after the Company purchased the products from vendors.
-In addition, the Company cannot return the products to the vendors due to lack of sales which demonstrated that the company is subject to inventory risk, and it has discretion in establishing the price of the products which has demonstrated that the Company has the ability to direct the use of that good or service and obtain substantially all of the remaining benefits.
-The Company also recognized a portion of the product revenues from health care products on a net basis as the product was dropped shipped from the vendors to customers directly which demonstrated that the Company did not had control of the products or bear any inventory risks.
+In addition, the Company cannot return the products to the vendors due to lack of sales which demonstrate that the company is subject to inventory risk, and it has discretion in establishing the price of the products which has demonstrated that the Company has the ability to direct the use of that good or service and obtain substantially all of the remaining benefits.
+The Company also recognized a portion of the product revenues from health care products or bear any inventory risks.